- Sharon's Anti-Racism Newsletter

 And in more detail?

 After my experience at my former company, the need for leaders who really and truly ‘get it’ was obvious.
 If I, as a co-founder and COO, can feel so fundamentally unsafe in a company I created - that was explicitly committed to diversity of all kinds and anti-racism - there’s something significantly wrong with ‘leadership’ as most of us know it and with how many white leaders are doing it.

 The path to anti-racism - to equality - needs leaders who understand deeply why it benefits everyone, including those currently holding the most power, and who can influence people around them to walk that path with them.
 This is why Diverse Leaders Group exists - to identify, develop and support leaders who can lead the way to equality for everyone.

-What inequity are you trying to address with Diverse Leaders Group?
+What inequity are you trying to address with Mission Equality?